 Where can you see the BBC Collection?

-If you would like to see objects from the BBC Collection which are not on display, contact our collections access assistant by emailing firstname.lastname@example.org.
+For more information about the BBC Collection and to enquire about viewing objects which are not on public display, contact our collections access assistant by emailing firstname.lastname@example.org.

 About the BBC

 The BBC was Britain's first official broadcaster, founded in 1922 by a private consortium of 6 radio manufacturers to stimulate the sales of radio sets.

 5 years later, John Reith's vision changed the BBC from the British Broadcasting Company into the British Broadcasting Corporation, with a royal charter that it is still governed by today and his famous public service vision - to 'inform, educate and entertain'.
 The first broadcast came from London on 14 November 1922, and over the next few years, 'listening-in' became a popular national pastime.

 Today, the BBC is the largest broadcaster in the world, and a massive multi-media organisation.
 As well as having an enormous effect on British culture, it has been extremely influential on an international scale, acting as an exporter and ambassador of British culture.

 Read more about the BBC Collection on our blog